 24 Hour Treat: Yatsuhashi

-This is a choux puff filled with cherry blossom flavored custard.
+This beauty is a choux puff filled with cherry blossom flavored custard.
 It’s so fun to watch them fill the buns in front of you!
-The choux puff is brown because it is yatsuhashi flavored.
+But not as much fun as eating the treat.
+The choux puff is a darker brown than choux puffs usually are because it is yatsuhashi flavored.
 Yatsuhashi is a kind of hard cinnamon cookie that is especially popular in Kyoto.

 Like if you were a Japanese person from another city who traveled to Kyoto and you wanted to bring back a souvenir for your kids, you would bring them a box of yatsuhashi.
 The combination of cinnamon and cherry blossoms sounds a little weird, but trust me that it is delicious!
 I think all choux puffs should have cinnamon in them.
 Make it so, French pastry chefs of the world!

 Ginkaku-ji is a Zen temple built at the end of the 15th century.
-Ginkaku-ji is also known as the Silver Pavilion because at one point it was supposed to be covered in silver foil, but this never took place.
+This temple is also known as the Silver Pavilion because at one point it was supposed to be covered in silver foil, but this never took place.
 So Ginkaku-ji really should be called the No-Silver Pavilion.

 24 Hour Tip